sidrathabib/Neon-Fitness/README.md

 ## Thoughts
 I was cleaning up my GitHub and remembered that I had other projecs from the past!
 They are defintely not at the level that I want to be at right now, but they are defintely a start, a marking point to see how far my skills have improved since then.
 Launching new projects soon this summer!
 (Currently: June 13, 2023)

+Also oops looks like the front page has an error loading up an image.
+I will get to fixing that soon when I have the chance.

 <div dir="rtl">Sid</div>
 <div dir="rtl">Old-Project 1</div>
 <div dir="rtl">Time: April 2022</div>